Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Good Market has a crowdsourced monitoring system.
 Anyone can anonymously flag an enterprise, a marketplace listing, or content on the site if there is evidence of a false claim or if it does not meet minimum standards or other community rules.
 Flagging starts a review process.

-Cocreators play a legislative role and are able to review, revise, and update the community rules including minimum standards, application questions, and guidelines for the marketplace and community areas of the site.
+Good Market Approved Enterprises are recognized as cocreators because they have contributed time and resources to the digital commons.
+They are able to create draft proposals to revise and update the community rules including minimum standards, application questions, and guidelines for the marketplace and community areas of the site.

 There are currently 5 stewardship roles: